 10. 82 percent of telecommuters report lower stress.

 Stress is a major factor to your bottom-line productivity, and 82 percent of remote workers report lower levels of stress when working from home.
 Maybe it’s the comfort of your home environment, maybe it’s not dealing with traffic, or maybe it’s not having to wear pants.
 Whatever the root of the effect is, it’s a powerful one, and one that’s hard to refute.
 Work from home and deal with less stress.
 Be less stressed and get more done.
+For help reducing stress in your life, see our big post on stress management techniques!

 11. People who work from home periodically are happier.